yurilacer/Data-Science-Portfolio/README.md

        * There is no answer variable.
 Explanatory variables only.
        * Objectives are more diverse: to find concepts that are more find explanatory variables that behave in a similar way, etc.

+     * **K-means Cluster**

+       * **Short explanation**: Process of division of the dataset into groups in which the members in the same group possess similarities in features.

+       * **Applications**: Document classification, delivery store optimization, identifying crime localities, customer segmentation, fantasy league stat analysis, insurance fraud detection, rideshare data analysis, cyber-profiling criminals, call record detail analysis, automatic clustering of it alerts

+       * **Example**: